 Now that you have your job description ready, you have a roadmap to refer to when crafting interview questions.

 If you have identified people management skills as a requirement, write down questions directly related to that skill.
-You can ask potential candidates how they define people management, why they think it’s important, what makes a good people manager, etc.
+You can start the applicant interview process by asking the potential candidates how they define people management, why they think it’s important, what makes a good people manager, what makes them a great contributor to your Las Vegas business, etc.

 Ideally, your interview questions should be situational or open-ended.
 Doing so will help you better gauge an applicant’s knowledge and experience on the specific skill you are asking about.